nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 - return a `200` **OK** HTTP status code to indicate successful retrieval of a patient's structured record
 - return a `Bundle` conforming to the [`GPConnect-GetStructured-Bundle-1`](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-GetStructuredRecord-Bundle-1) profile definition
 - return the following resources in the `Bundle`:
-  - `Patient` matching the NHS number sent in the body of the request
+  - `Patient` matching the NHS Number sent in the body of the request
   - `Organization` matching the patient's registered GP practice, referenced from `Patient.generalPractitioner`
   - `Organization` matching the organisation serving the request (if different from above), referenced from `Patient.managingOrganization`
   - `Practitioner` matching the patient's registered GP practice, referenced from `Patient.generalPractitioner`